umvirt/ulfs-packages-database/README.md

 ### Known bugs

-- OBS package is broke Mesa.
+- OBS, Hyprland packages are broke Mesa.
 Some OpenGL software and games are start refuse to work properly.
 - Aufs Linux kerel patch which used by default and allows to make Live CD/DVD/USB is broke NFSv4: [https://aufs.sourceforge.net/](https://aufs.sourceforge.net/).
+- LXC and Waydroid packages are need kernel reconfigure and rebuild.
+- Falkon have issues with sound playback on some videos.